-The Capital Markets Partnership Green Value ScoreTM ("CMP Green Value Score") is a score ranging from 0-100.
-This score is intended to rate an asset on its overall achievement of aspects relating to energy/water efficiency and associated operating costs, indoor environmental quality, and intangible factors.
+The Capital Markets Partnership Green Value ScoreTM ("CMP Green Value Score") is a score ranging from 25-100.
+This score rates a home on its overall achievement of aspects relating to energy/water efficiency and associated operating costs, indoor environmental quality, and intangible factors.
 The rating is intended to provide additional transparent insight into investment risks and risk mitigation strategies particularly important to investment fiduciaries.

-This score is intended for use by all capital market participants in underwriting, loan decision making, rating agency reporting, and loan securitization data dissemination for rating agency rating and securitization information reporting among other uses.
+This score is intended for use by all capital market participants in investors, underwriting, loan decision making, rating agency reporting, and loan securitization data dissemination for rating agency rating and securitization information reporting among other uses.

-The CMP Green Value Score is derived using a weighted formula that reflects an asset's EPA ENERGY STAR score, overall LEED or GreenPoint rating, Climate Neutral Certification, and performance on this Standard.
+The CMP Green Value Score is derived using a weighted formula that reflects an a prperty's EPA ENERGY STAR score, overall LEED and GreenPoint ratings, Climate Neutral Certification, and performance on this Standard.